 Some trees have above-ground roots called prop or stilt roots which give extra support to the trees.
 These roots can grow about 85 cm in a month.

 Some tropical rainforest plants are carnivorous, or meat-eating.
 They have a cavity filled with either sweet or terrible smelling nectar that attracts insects, especially ants and flies.
 Inside, the sides are steep and lined with downward pointing hairs.
 Insects enter and lose their footing or are prevented from leaving because of the hairs.
-Rafflesia , in Indonesian rainforests, produces the biggest flower in the world.
+One of the rafflesia plants in Southeast Asian rainforests, produces the biggest flower in the world.

 epp-ee-fights), and include orchids, philodendrons, ferns and bromeliads.